Celebrate Indigenous Heritage in Macon, GA

 Macon, Georgia is home to the Ocmulgee Mounds National Historical Park: A historical indigenous site with over 17,000 years of history.

-Information in this blog on events was contributed to by the Ocmulgee Mounds Association, Ocmulgee National Park and Preserve Initiative and Fire Starters Film Festival founders.
+Information in this blog on events was contributed to by the Ocmulgee Mounds Association, Ocmulgee National Park and Preserve Initiative.
 Any historical information was gathered through articles that are hyperlinked in the text below.

 For over thirty years, the Ocmuglee Indigenous Celebration has been held annually at the Ocmulgee Mounds National Historical Park, with even a record of a gathering before its annual status that dates back to 1952.
 Since its inception, the celebration has had many names, and even the park itself was known as the Ocmulgee National Monument.
 As time marches on, there is now positive change to accurately tell the history and honor the thriving current culture of those who presently call the area their homeland.
 The distinct change within the two-day celebration's cultural demonstrations is one such example of these efforts.
 With an emphasis on education, traditions will be showcased that reflect the southeastern tribes that have deep roots to the region.
 Additionally, there is the potential for the Ocmulgee Mounds to become the nation's next National Park.
 Here's a quick look at what this means for the descendants of the area.